 According to the constitution view, David and Lump share the same matter.
 As a result, those objects share many of the same properties.
 Both have the same weight, the same shape, and the same coloring.
 Generalizing, we can say that those two objects share all of the same categorical properties.
 Of course, David and Lump also differ with respect to their non-categorical properties (where these include temporal properties, persistence conditions, and kind properties).
 So we should ask: What could account for these differences?
 How can two things that are exactly alike in so many ways still differ in these other respects?
 We will call this the grounding objection since it appeals to the common idea that non-categorical properties are grounded in categorical properties.
 (For alternative statements of the objection, see Burke 1992, Heller 1990, pp. 30–2, Oderberg 1996, p.
 158, Simons 1987, pp. 225–6, and Zimmerman 1995, pp. 87–8.
 Note: The grounding objection is sometimes framed in terms of supervenience, but this is a mistake for supervenience and grounding are importantly different relations.
 For more on this issue, see Zimmerman 1995, Olson 2001, and Bennett 2004.
 See also Section 5.5 of the entry on supervenience.)

 One response to the grounding objection attempts to ground the non-categorical features of coinciding objects in relational facts about those objects.
-For example, Lynne Rudder Baker suggests that David is a statue, rather than a mere lump of clay, because it is admired, reviewed, and discussed by those in the art community.
-Lump does not enjoy such attention and it is for this reason that it differs in kind.
-(Baker 2001, pp. 35–9) The problem with this explanation is that it seems to get things exactly backwards, for it is natural to say that David is admired, reviewed, and discussed by those in the art community because it is a statue (rather than a mere lump of clay).
+For example, Lynne Rudder Baker suggests that David is a statue, rather than a mere lump of clay, because it is essentially related to an artworld—it is the sort of thing that is admired, reviewed, and discussed.
+Lump does not receive this sort of attention and for this reason it differs in kind.
+(Baker 2000, pp. 35–46) The problem with this explanation is that it seems to get things exactly backwards, for it is natural to say that David is admired, reviewed, and discussed by those in the art community because it is a statue (rather than a mere lump of clay).
 A second, related, response attempts to ground the non-categorical features of coinciding objects in historical facts.
 For example, one might point out that Lump was created by a claymaker whose intent was to create some clay, while David was created by a sculptor whose intent was to create a statue.
 One can then claim that the relevant difference in kind membership is determined, at least in part, by these historical facts.
 Consider an analogy.
 A counterfeit dollar bill may be qualitatively identical to a genuine dollar bill, but those two objects would still differ in kind since only one would be an actual dollar bill.
 Presumably, this difference in kind is explained by historical facts about how those bills came into being.
 According to the constitution theorist, the same kind of explanation applies in the case of the statue and the clay.
 The general problem with this line of response is that it cannot be extended to every case of constitution.
 Consider, for example, Alan Gibbard's (1975) famous example of Lumpl and Goliath.
 An artist sculpts a statue of the biblical giant Goliath in two pieces—bottom and top halves—and then brings the two pieces together.
 In so doing, he creates a new statue (which he names ‘Goliath’) and a new piece of clay (which he names ‘Lumpl’).
 After a brief tour of the local art galleries, the statue is then smashed to bits, simultaneously destroying both Goliath and Lumpl.
 The crucial feature of this case is that Lumpl and Goliath share all of their historical properties and appear to stand in the same relations to everything else around them.
 For example, both are created at the same time, by the same person, with a single set of intentions.
 Both are put on display in the same galleries and gazed upon by the same patrons.
 Both are destroyed at the same time, in exactly the same way.
 In short, Lumpl and Goliath seem to share all of their categorical properties—including their relational properties—while still differing with respect to their modal properties and kind properties.
 But, in that case, it seems as if there is nothing to ground these non-categorical differences.

 At this point we have reviewed the three most common objections to the constitution view: the impenetrability objection, the extensionality objection, and the grounding objection.
 A fourth and final concern is what we might call the anthropic objection.
 (Sider 2001, pp. 156–8 refers to this as the “arbitrariness worry”.
 For a classic statement of the problem, see Sosa 1987.
 For a more recent statement, see section 4 of the entry on ordinary objects.)
 Thus far, we have focused on the question of whether two material objects—like David and Lump—could exist at the same place and time.
 But why stop at two?
 Consider the mereological sum of material simples that is made up out of all the simples that currently compose David and Lump.
 Those simples existed long before David or Lump came into existence, so the sum is distinct from the other two objects.
 So now it seems as if we have three objects in the same place at the same time: a lump, a statue, and a sum.
 But why stop at three?
 Consider the instatue that coincides with David whenever that statue is indoors and then goes out of existence whenever David is taken outside.
 (This example is inspired by Eli Hirsch's 1982, p.
 32 example of incars and outcars.)
 Now it looks as if we have four objects in the same place at the same time: a lump, a statue, a sum, and an instatue.
 But why stop at four?
 There is also the tablestatue (that exists when and only when the statue is on a table), the litstatue (that exists when and only when the statue is in the light), the dinnerstatue (that exists when only when the statue's sculptor is eating dinner), and so on.
 Ernest Sosa (1987) refers to this multiplication of entities as “the explosion of reality”.